-19 Apr What do certain body movements mean?
+19 Apr What do certain body movements mean when you’re presenting?

 When you are presenting it’s easy to just let your body move without thinking too much about it.
 After all, you’re trying to remember what to say, look into your audience’s eyes and interact with visual aids too.